grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -validation.max-cost-attribution-cardinality-per-user
 [max_cost_attribution_cardinality_per_user: <int> | default = 10000]

 # (experimental) Cooldown period for cost attribution labels.
-This specifies how
+Specifies the
-# long the cost attribution tracker remains in overflow before attempting a
+# duration the cost attribution remains in overflow before attempting a reset.
-# reset.
-If the tracker is still in overflow after this period, the cooldown
+# If the cardinality remains above the limit after this period, the system will
-# will be extended.
-Set to 0 to disable the cooldown period.
+# stay in overflow mode and extend the cooldown.
+Setting this value to 0
+# disables the cooldown, causing the system to continuously check whether the
+# cardinality has dropped below the limit.
+A reset will occur once the
+# cardinality falls below the limit.
 # CLI flag: -validation.cost-attribution-cooldown
 [cost_attribution_cooldown: <duration> | default = 0s]